This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Generally, the required documents are as follows:

-- 6×6 cm photograph in colour (minimum of 600×600 pixels) with a white background (at least 80 percent of your face must be visible)
+- 6×6 cm photograph in color (minimum of 600×600 pixels) with a white background (at least 80 percent of your face must be visible)

-- a colour copy of your passport showing your full name, nationality, date and place of birth, passport number, date of issue and expiry, name of father/legal guardian, and the name of your mother
+- A color copy of your passport showing your full name, nationality, date and place of birth, passport number, date of issue and expiry, name of father/legal guardian, and the name of your mother

-Please note that depending on the airline, minors and children under the age of 18 may be required to present additional documents such as birth certificates and photo IDs of parents.
+Please note that depending on the airline, minors and children under the age of 18 may be required to present additional documents such as birth certificates and parents’ photo IDs.

 It is both easy and convenient to apply for your tourist visa online.

-The UAE tourist visas are not directly issued to travellers.
+The UAE tourist visas are not directly issued to travelers.
 To obtain one, you would need to apply through the approved airlines, hotels, travel agencies or tour operators.

 Through airlines